LAStools/LAStools/bin/blast2dem_README.txt

   It is also possible to provide the georeferencing information in the command-line.

+  By default triangles whose edges are longer than 100 meters are not rasterized.
+This value can be changed with '-kill 200'.
+The value is always assumed to be meters and will be multipled with 3.28 for LAS/LAZ files where x and y are known to be in feet.

   For updates check the website or join the LAStools mailing list.

   http://rapidlasso.com/